-It is worth reflecting on this Feast Day how one little book, crudely produced by early settlers of the Massachusetts Bay Colony, a year ago became the most expensive book in the world, outstripping unique versions of the Bible, Shakespeare's First Folios and Jean-Jacques Audubon's famous Birds of America.
+It's worth reflecting on how one little book, crudely produced by early settlers of the Massachusetts Bay Colony, became the most expensive book in the world, outstripping unique versions of the Bible, Shakespeare's First Folios and Jean-Jacques Audubon's famous Birds of America.

 Months of pitching and rolling on the Atlantic under changeable stars, in insanitary conditions and fed on a scratch diet that barely kept body and soul together, must have caused some misgivings.
 The sight of an expansive, untamed wilderness must have been daunting, their cultural heritage abandoned for good.
 For most, there was no going back.
 It would have taken many seasons for the magnitude of the undertaking to sink in.
 It is impossible to dwell on this with a dry eye.

 But what did they seek in order to steel their courage and confirm the ground under their feet?
 A book of Psalms, the first recourse for the bewildered and anchorless, where the map of God's heart is reflected in daily human vicissitudes, a compendium of 'givens', without any challenges to theological construction and meaning.

 What those pioneers sought was a new translation from the Hebrew, one fit for the realities of the New World and couched in democratic phrases.
 In such circumstances, the striving for commonwealth was not a design, but an instinct of survival.
 They wanted their Psalms in verse.
 Singing was their inspiration.
 Breathing together, chanting harmonies, strengthened a sense of family and corporate purpose whilst engraving truths in the memory.